Disability and Disasters Award

 Eligibility and Application

 Applicants must reside in the United States and be affiliated with a U.S. organization or academic institution.
-Previous in-person attendees of the Natural Hazards Workshop are not eligible.
+People who have not attended the Natural Hazards Workshop in the past will be prioritized.
 Preference is given to those who can demonstrate financial need.
 Hazards practitioners, students, and researchers with a strong commitment to the intersection of disability and disaster management and mitigation are encouraged to apply.

-To see a list of all previous winners, please click here: Disability and Disasters Award Winners
+To see a list of all previous winners, please visit: Disability and Disasters Award Winners.

 Special Thanks